 People sometimes ask me how I write my interactive tutorials.
-I started out using d3.js[1], and I wrote an interactive tutorial about how I made interactive pages with d3.js.
-I now use Vue.js v2[2], so I'm writing this tutorial about how I make interactive pages with Vue.
-I'll recreate the first few diagrams of my circle drawing tutorial.
-The ideas here will be similar if you use Vue v3 or React or Preact or Lit or Svelte etc.
+I can point at the HTML+CSS+JS but that doesn't show the process.
+On this page I'll recreate the first half of my circle drawing tutorial, showing an implementation using Vue.js v2[1].
+The implementation style here will be similar if you use Vue v3 or React or Preact or Lit or Svelte etc. I also have another page showing an implementation using the D3.js/jQuery imperative style.

 The goal is to implement interactive diagrams like this: